jabberjabberjabber/LLMOCR/README.md

 4. Run kobold with flag --config llm-ocr.kcppt

-5. Wait until the model weights finish download and the terminal window says ```Please connect to custom endpoint at http://localhost:5001```
+5. Wait until the model weights finish downloading and the terminal window says ```Please connect to custom endpoint at http://localhost:5001```

 6. Run llm-ocr-gui.py using Python.